Call us now:

 Tax obligations for LTR visa holders in Thailand

-Once an individual meets the criteria for tax residency, he or she is subject to the obligations of the Thai Revenue Code.
-This includes the annual declaration of income, even if not taxable, and payment of the corresponding taxes by March 31 of the following year.
-Form PND.90/91 must be completed with care.
+Once an individual meets the criteria for tax residency, they are subject to the obligations of the Thai Revenue Code.
+This includes the annual declaration of income, even if it is not taxable, and payment of the corresponding taxes by March 31 of the following year.
+Form PND.90/91 must be completed carefully.

 There are severe penalties for late payment or omission, including fines of up to 200% of the amount due.